Pioneer Courthouse Square Christmas tree: Lighting ceremonies

 In 2019, the switch was flipped by mayor Ted Wheeler and "Santa Claus".
 The ceremony also featured Lauderdale and other members of Pink Martini, as well as other local musicians.
 The Pioneer Courthouse/SW 6th and Pioneer Place/SW 5th stations were closed for the event.
 Virtual ceremonies were held in 2020 and 2021, due to the COVID-19 pandemic.
 KGW broadcast an hour-long special with a sing-along led by Pink Martini in 2020.

 Lauderdale performed at the 2022 ceremony, which was attended by hundreds of people despite the rain.
 A nonprofit organization distributed 3,000 $50 gift cards as part of an effort to support local businesses after the pandemic.
 The ceremony in 2023 included another sing-along led by Lauderdale, China Forbes, and other members of Pink Martini, with additional participation by Grant High School's Royal Blues Choir and Sam Barlow High School's Concert Choir.
 Approximately 200 pro-Palestinian demonstrators attended and chanted slogans during the ceremony.

 Forbes, Lauderdale, and Pink Martini also performed at the 2024 ceremony, which was attended by thousands of people.
 The event also featured a sing-along and choral singers from the Royal Blues Choir, Gresham High School's Overtones, and Sam Barlow High School's Barlow Sound.
-Lauderdale and Pink Martini are slated to lead a sing-along again in 2025.
+Lauderdale lead a sing-along again in 2025.